 The online professional knowledge exam will always be completed online unless, if requested ahead of time, a paper exam can be proctored.
-A score of 75% or higher is needed in order to pass the test and must be passed before being able to register for either of the on-snow modules.
+The test must be passed before being able to register for either of the on-snow modules.

 Exam Day Process